spectrochempy/spectrochempy/docs/source/dev/develguide.rst

 	$ cd <wokspace>/spectrochempy

-7. Get the packages necessary for running |scp| of all required package:
+7. Get the packages necessary for running |scpy| of all required package:

 .. sourcecode:: bash